Brexit: ‘Problematic’ UK plan fuels expectation of request for delay

 But the message was clear.

-Despite the insistence by British prime minister Boris Johnson that Brussels has “welcomed” his new proposals, we have not moved on from “technical talks” to real “negotiations”, a qualitative distinction that matters a great deal to the EU but is dismissed by the UK.
+Despite the insistence by British prime minister Boris Johnson that Brussels has “welcomed” his new proposals, we have not moved on from “technical talks” to real “negotiations”, a qualitative distinction that matters a great deal to the European Union but is dismissed by the United Kingdom.

-The “tunnel” is an intensive phase in negotiations when those tasked with face-to-face bargaining shut themselves off even from those from whom they take instruction, in this case ambassadors, and MEPs – and the prying press – to get an agreement which appears close over the finishing line.
+The “tunnel” is an intensive phase in negotiations when those tasked with face-to-face bargaining shut themselves off even from those from whom they take instruction, in this case ambassadors and MEPs – and the prying press – to get an agreement over the line.

 In one sense last week was a significant step forward.
 We moved on from “non-papers”, discussion documents which do not commit parties to scenarios they purport to describe, to formal proposals from the UK which can be turned into legal treaty language.

-Still showing a willingness to talk, not closing the door, but Brussels will not be blamed if there is no further progress.
+Brussels is still showing a willingness to talk, is not closing the door, but will not be blamed if there is no further progress.

-“The proposals do not address the real issues that need to be resolved if the backstop were to be removed, namely the all - island economy, the full respect of the Good Friday Agreement and the integrity of the single market, “ the statement of their Brexit Steering Group said.
+“The proposals do not address the real issues that need to be resolved if the backstop were to be removed, namely the all-island economy, the full respect of the Good Friday agreement and the integrity of the single market, “ noted the statement from their Brexit Steering Group.

-It echoed language from the EUS’ chief Brexit negotiator Michel Barnier who continues to insist negotiations cannot begin unless the UK comes up with proposals that do at least as much as the backstop to safeguard the frictionless Border and safeguard the single market.
+It echoed language from the EU’s chief Brexit negotiator Michel Barnier.
+He continues to insist negotiations cannot begin unless the UK comes up with proposals that do at least as much as the backstop to safeguard the frictionless Border and safeguard the single market.

 The problems were “cornerstones”, to use Juncker’s word, of the proposed deal – customs checks somewhere in Ireland, and a “consent” provision that made supposedly iron-clad and permanent guarantees conditional on votes in the Northern Ireland Assembly.

-Council president Donald Tusk said on Thursday the EU was “fully behind Ireland” over the latest Brexit plan and “unconvinced” by Boris Johnson’s latest border proposals.
+Council president Donald Tusk said on Thursday the EU is “fully behind Ireland” over the latest Brexit plan and “unconvinced” by Johnson’s latest Border proposals.

 The Johnson “landing zone” is outside the ballpark and his suggestion that all that was needed was “essentially a technical discussion of the exact nature of future customs checks” was ridiculed.

-Technical talks could – and did – continue but the basis for real negotiations is not there yet.
+Technical talks could, and did, continue but the basis for real negotiations is not yet there.

-“We will meet again on Monday to give the UK another opportunity to present its proposals in detail,” a spokeswoman said.
+“We will meet again on Monday to give the UK another opportunity to present its proposals in detail,” said a spokeswoman.

 “If we held talks at the weekend it would look like these were proper negotiations,” an EU diplomat told the London Times.
 “We’re still a long way from that.
 We need to work out quickly whether there is the opportunity to close that gap.”

-“Important questions remain about the British proposals” said Mr Rutte afterwards.
+“Important questions remain about the British proposals,” said Rutte afterwards.
 “There is a lot of work to be done ahead of [an EU summit] on October 17-18th.”

 Commission officials have been warning there is an effective deadline of Friday on proposals for the summit the following Thursday.

-A study of any deal by ambassadors, ministers, prime ministers’ “sherpas”, and legal teams in the capitals, not to mention translation into over 20 languages, makes such a deadline a practical imperative.
+A study of any deal by ambassadors, ministers, prime ministers’ “sherpas”, and legal teams in the capitals, not to mention translation into more than 20 languages, makes such a deadline a practical imperative.